syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmCheckBox.md

 # ejmCheckBox

-The Essential JavaScript Mobile widget for Checkbox element allows you to check an option or multiple options to perform an action, within your webpage and allows you to specify an option from the list.
+The Essential JavaScript Mobile widget for CheckBox element allows you to check an option or multiple options to perform an action, within your webpage and allows you to specify an option from the list.
 Custom Design for Html CheckBox control.

 Custom Design for HTML CheckBox control.